MeowBoyd/CIF/README.md

 Lesson groups are split into three levels: beginner, junior, and senior.

+For junior class, we will be creating a myriad of projects (which will be uploaded on Github) and we will write articles on Medium (find Jessica Chen).

 # Project 1
 We are working on our first project, a number guessing game in Python.
 In this project, we explore the following:
 - Random library (randint function)